 Dr. Jaydeep Tank

 Deputy Secretary General, FOGSI

-Jaydeep Tank is an obstetrician, gynecologist and an IVF consultant at Ashwini Maternity and Surgical Hospital and Jupiter hospital, Mumbai, India.
-He is the Deputy Secretary General of the Federation of Obstetrics and Gynaecological Societies of India (FOGSI) , and the Vice Chair of International Federation of Obstetrics and Gynaecology (FIGO) working on prevention of unsafe abortion.
-He currently serves as the Chair Publication and News-letter committee of Asia Oceania Federation of Obstetrics and Gynaecology (AOFOG).
+Dr. Tank is the Secretary General of the Federation of Obstetrics and Gynaecological Societies of India (FOGSI) and Chair, International Federation of Obstetrics and Gynaecology (FIGO) Working Group for safe abortion.
+He is an obstetrician, gynaecologist and an IVF consultant at Ashwini Maternity and Surgical Hospital and Jupiter hospital Fertility and IVF Clinic, Mumbai, India.
+He currently serves as the Deputy Secretary-General at Asia Oceania Federation of Obstetrics and Gynaecology (AOFOG).
 He served as Chairman MTP committee (FOGSI) from 2004 – 09.
-He is a member of the board of Ipas Development Foundation and Vice President for Forum For Enhancement of Quality in Healthcare (FEQH).
-Dr. Tank previously worked at AZ VUB, one of the world’s leading fertility clinics, in Brussels, Belgium.
+He is a member of the board of Ipas Development Foundation and serves as a President, Mumbai Obstetrics and Gynaecological Society (MOGS).

 Dr. Kalpana Apte